hivishy/LearningPython/README.md

 # LearningPython
-Learning Python Behave implementation with Selenium Webdriver
+This project is about Learning Python Behave implementation with Selenium Webdriver for the beginners.
+Pre-requisite :